 My map follows map theme Style 1, showing stars at any scale.
 Works fine until I change the theme in QGIS main window to Style 2, showing circles up to 1:1000.

 Now my print composer show stars on the polygon in scale 1:500, but no stars on the polygon 1:8000.

 The legend has also updated to show points as circles, even though the map shows stars.

 Issue using Lock layers:¶

 After that I tried to lock layers and styles instead.
 Now the legend will show points as stars even though I change to theme (and style) in the main windows to show circles.
 Just as I would expect.
 However when I change to style 2 in the main windows, no points will be shown in 1:8000, thus using the scale-dependency of the current style instead of what the style locked on i set to.

 I've attached a project and data following the example.

-#3 Updated by Casper Bertelsen almost 2 years ago
+#3 Updated by Casper Bertelsen over 2 years ago

 Same issue with auto-update on.
 (With auto-update I wouldn't be able to hide / remove layers from the legend that aren't relevant, i.e. background raster)